ramkumarravi49/DA6401_A1/README.md

 ## Training the Model

-The training script (`train.py`) accepts several command-line arguments to allow flexibility in experiments.
-The following table lists all supported arguments, their default values (as set in the code), and descriptions.
+The training script (`train.py`) accepts several command-line arguments as instructed in "** Code Spesifications**" section.
+The following table lists all supported arguments, their default values (as set in the code) are the best parameters obtained in the sweeps.

 ### Command-line Arguments